Dr Armon J Tamatea

 Qualifications: PhD Massey, PGDipPsych(Clin) Waikato

-Armon Tamatea is a clinical psychologist who served as a clinician and senior research advisor for the Department of Corrections (New Zealand) before being appointed senior lecturer in psychology at the University of Waikato.
-He has worked extensively in the assessment and treatment of violent and sexual offenders, and contributed to the design and implementation of an experimental prison-based violence prevention programme for high-risk offenders diagnosed with psychopathy.
-Armon is principally involved in the post-graduate diploma of clinical psychology programme in the School of Psychology.
-His research interests include psychopathy, New Zealand gang communities, and exploring culturally-informed approaches to offender management.
-He is also New Zealand editor for Sexual Abuse in Australia and New Zealand: An Interdisciplinary Journal.
-Armon currently divides his professional time between teaching, research, supervision, and clinical practice in the criminal justice arena.
+Armon Tamatea is a clinical psychologist who served as a clinician and senior research advisor for the Department of Corrections (New Zealand) before being appointed senior lecturer in psychology at the University of Waikato where he has been involved in the post-graduate diploma of clinical psychology programme.
+Armon has worked extensively in the assessment and treatment of people with histories of serious violence and sexual offending, and contributed to the design and implementation of an experimental prison-based violence prevention programme for high-risk offenders diagnosed with psychopathy.
+His current research focus involves understanding and reducing violence in New Zealand prisons.

 Clinical psychology; psychotherapy and behaviour change; criminal justice and foresnic psychology; personality disorders (especially psychopathic personality).